hcain/edgars-candy/README.md

 I would also consider adding this confetti animation ([https://www.npmjs.com/package/canvas-confetti](https://www.npmjs.com/package/canvas-confetti)) to the modal overlay when the logStudentFinishedReading button is clicked, to awknowledge and celebrate the user's achievement.

+Amended 10/7/25: This project was built before I started regularly using Typescript.
+If I were building it now, it would be in Typescript.

 ### Firestore
 Because my current database is just a simple JSON file, it would convert to a Firestore, NoSQL DB, fairly easily.
 I would use a collection of user documents, with each user containing a subcollection of trophy documents.
 Instead of loading the JSON file, express would query and retrieve the specific user from Firestore on the first load of the app.